 - Preheat oven to 425F.
-Rinse the inside and outside of chicken.
-Remove any giblets from the cavity.
+Rinse the inside and outside of the chicken with water, making sure to remove any giblets from the cavity.

-- Place chicken breast side up on roasting pan.
-Pat skin dry with a paper towel.
+- Place the chicken, breast side up on a roasting rack inside a roasting pan.
+Pat the chicken skin dry with a paper towel.

-- Stuff cavity with onion, lemon, garlic and parsley.
-Tie legs together with cooking string.
+- Stuff cavity with onion, lemon, garlic, and parsley.
+Tie the legs together with cooking string.

-- Pour olive oil over chicken and massage into the skin.
-Tuck the wings under the chicken.
+- Pour olive oil over the chicken and massage into the skin.
+Tuck the wings under the chicken breasts.